dwaring87/rtm-cli/README.md

 RTM CLI has a number of properties that can be configured using a separate JSON configuration file.
 The default user configuration file is located at `$HOME/.rtm.json` but can be changed using the `--config` option.

+For convenience, if you want to separate the storage of your account credentials and the RTM configuration properties, the `$HOME/.rtm.config.json` file will be read and parsed in addition to the `$HOME/.rtm.json` file, if present.

 ### Default